jsammarco/Audio-Frequency-Detection/README.md

 # Audio Frequency Detection

-Real-time audio frequency detection and waveform visualizer written in Python.
+Real-time audio frequency detection, waveform visualization, and musical note identification written in Python.

-This project captures live audio from your microphone, displays a continuously updating waveform, and estimates the dominant frequency in real time using an FFT.
+This project captures live audio from your microphone, displays a continuously updating waveform, estimates the dominant frequency in real time using FFT, **and maps that frequency to the nearest musical note (A4, C#5, etc.)**.

 Repository: https://github.com/jsammarco/Audio-Frequency-Detection